Kaltsoon/data-management-and-databases/exercises/orientation-exercises.md

 - How could we prevent this type of problem?
 Think about a situation when a new entry (number of votes, candidate age, candidate number) is to be inserted into the election file.

 > [!TIP]
-> Check who is the candidate of each election file entry.
+> Check who the candidate is for each election file entry.

 ## Task 3: Keys

-In a table, the _primary key_ is column (or group of columns) that uniquely identifies each row in a table.
+In a table, the _primary key_ is a column (or group of columns) that uniquely identifies each row in a table.
 No two rows can have the same primary key value, and it cannot be empty.

 > [!NOTE]
 >